 What is the Best Way to Wear Mala?

 When it comes to wearing these, they are becoming more of a fashion statement among those with Bohemian style and flair.
 The tassel will hang low when worn as a necklace, so pair it with a shorter necklace and possibly even a choker.
 You can also feel the power when you wear them in conjunction with your gemstone pieces.
 Even consider looking for gemstones for added energy and healing properties.
 You could also consider raw stones that re-emphasize some of the traits that you may use in meditation, such as rose quartz for clarity, and jade for prosperity or fortune.
 Traditional malas are almost always worn on the right hand, wrapped around the wrist like a bracelet.

 If you are going to wear Mala beads, there are a few rules you should know about.
 For example, it is not appropriate for your beads, either necklaces or bracelets, to ever touch the ground.
 Also, make sure that you are cleansing your rosary periodically, or when you feel like there has been a lot of negative energy around you.
-The general rule of thumb is that you wear the beads for a period of 40 days so that they can become attuned to your energy.
+The generally used method is that you wear the beads for a period of 40 days so that they can become attuned to your energy.
 You can balance out the energy, and recharge them, by placing them in the direct light of the sun for an entire day, or the moon overnight.
 It is also suggested that you don’t allow others to touch, hold, feel, or use them.
 This is a practice that is currently debated as they are a useful prayer implement that many can benefit from.
 If you are so inclined, go ahead and let others handle your rosary, as you can always cleanse and recharge them later.

 How Can I Use My Mala Beads?